 If you have a personal or commercial umbrella it will not cover your activities as an attorney.
 Umbrella policies specifically exclude this coverage.
-As such just because you have an umbrella, it will not provide you with any additional coverage for your Lawyers Professional Liability Exposure.

 Some law firms also attempt to get another “primary” policy to increase their coverage to the limits they desire.
 Generally through the application process, once a Lawyers Professional Liability Underwriter determines the firm has other “primary” coverage for the law firm they decline to write.
 There are a variety of problems with having 2 Lawyers Liability Policies covering the same exposure.
 The major one is the “Other Insurance” clause commonly found in most policies.
 The following is an example from a Wesco Insurance Company form:

 “E. Other Insurance